A Cycle Walk for Sampling Measures on Spanning Forests for Redistricting: Numerical Experiments

-Comparing the per-step computational expense of Cycle-Walk compared to Linked Forest Recombination will depend on the ratio of 1- to 2- Cycle Walk steps, and the expense of uniformly sampling a random spanning tree in Recombination.
+Comparing the per-step computational expense of Cycle Walk to linked-Forest Recombination depends on the ratio of 1- to 2-Cycle Walk steps, and the expense of uniformly sampling a random spanning tree in Recombination.
 In general, we expect making several 1-Tree Cycle Walk steps to be less expensive than using Wilson's algorithm (and Wilson's happens at every step of Recombination).
-Although we forgo a formal analysis, we expect that the overall computational cost of gathering effective samples in Cycle Walk will be less than Linked Forest Recombination for all values of $\gamma$ studied above.
+Although we forgo a formal analysis, we expect that the overall computational cost of gathering effective samples in Cycle Walk will be less than linked-Forest Recombination for all values of $\gamma$ studied above.

 While this is an interesting finding, the target measure is not of particular interest in the gerrymandering context as $\gamma$ grows.
 This is due to the fact that the measure increasingly becomes concentrated on serpentine districts that would approach space-filling as the lattice is refined.
 To keep the measure concentrated on plans that are relatively compact, we will introduce a score term $J_{\Compact}$ which is the sum of the isoperimetric constants for each of the districts in the plan.
-We will then consider a sequences of measure $\nu_\gamma(\tau)$ as defined in \eqref{eq:nu_gamma} we the exponent given by ${- \gamma J_{\Tree}(\xi_\tau) - c_ \gamma J_{\Compact}}{(\xi_\tau)}$.
+We will then consider a sequence of measures $\nu_\gamma(\tau)$ as defined in \eqref{eq:nudefinition} with the exponent given by $- \gamma J_{\Tree}(\xi_\tau) - c_\gamma J_{\Compact}(\xi_\tau)$.
 We will choose $c_\gamma$ so that the sum of the isoperimetric ratios varies over a similar range for each measure as it did for $\nu_0$.
 The validation of this tuning is given in \Cref{fig:isoperimetric}.
 We observe a (roughly) linear scaling in $c_\gamma$ and report the constants in Appendix~\ref{apdx:tuning_compactness_weights}

-In the bottom row of \Cref{fig:convergenceWGammaStudy}, we give the analogous plot as before but now with the compactness constrained through the isoperimetric score.
-Notice that the Metropolized Cycle-Walk performs even better when compared to Metropolized Forest-RECOM as $\gamma$ grows.
-The Cycle-Walk convergence properties seem to be essentially equivalent up through $\gamma=0.6$, whereas the linked-Forest Recombination algorithm begins to slow even as early as $\gamma=0.2$.
+In the bottom row of \Cref{fig:convergenceWGammaStudy}, we give the analogous plot as before, but now with the compactness constrained through the isoperimetric score.
+Notice that the Metropolized Cycle Walk performs even better when compared to Metropolized Forest Recombination as $\gamma$ grows.
+The Cycle Walk convergence properties seem to be essentially equivalent up through $\gamma=0.6$, whereas the linked-Forest Recombination algorithm begins to slow even as early as $\gamma=0.2$.